Humayun: Death and legacy

 On 24 January 1556, Humayun, with his arms full of books, was descending the staircase from his library Sher Mandal when the muezzin announced the Azaan (the call to prayer).
 It was his habit, wherever and whenever he heard the summons, to bow his knee in holy reverence.
 Trying to kneel, he caught his foot in his robe, slipped down several steps and hit his temple on a rugged stone edge.
 He died three days later.
 His body was laid to rest in Purana Qila initially, but, because of an attack by Hemu on Delhi and the capture of Purana Qila, Humayun's body was exhumed by the fleeing army and transferred to Kalanaur in Punjab where Akbar was crowned.
 After young Mughal emperor Akbar defeated and killed Hemu in the Second Battle of Panipat, Humayun's body was buried in Humayun's Tomb in Delhi the first very grand garden tomb in Mughal architecture, setting the precedent later followed by the Taj Mahal and many other Indian monuments.
-It was commissioned by his favorite and devoted chief wife, Bega Begum.
+It was commissioned by his favourite and devoted chief wife, Bega Begum.

 Akbar later asked his paternal aunt, Gulbadan Begum, to write a biography of his father Humayun, the Humayun nameh (or Humayun-nama), and what she remembered of Babur.

 The full title is Ahwal Humayun Padshah Jamah Kardom Gulbadan Begum bint Babur Padshah amma Akbar Padshah.
 She was only eight when Babur died, and was married at 17, and her work is in simple Persian style.

 Unlike other Mughal royal biographies (the Zafarnama of Timur, Baburnama, and Akbar's own Akbarnama) no richly illustrated copy has survived, and the work is only known from a single battered and slightly incomplete manuscript, now in the British Library, that emerged in the 1860s.
 Annette Beveridge published an English translation in 1901, and editions in English and Bengali have been published since 2000.

+Historians have reassessed Humayun substantially since Stanley Lane-Poole's Edwardian portrait of him as "unfortunate", a framing that shaped English-language treatments for most of the twentieth century.
+Munis D. Faruqui's The Princes of the Mughal Empire reframes the Timurid appanage system as a structural driver of the conflicts Humayun faced, arguing that his difficulties with Kamran Mirza reflected inherited succession norms rather than personal failure.

+John F. Richards's The Mughal Empire places Humayun's Persian exile and return within the broader story of Timurid-Safavid cultural exchange and treats the Persian cultural transmission that followed as a substantive legacy rather than a passive interlude.